takacsmark/takacsmark.github.io/_posts/2015-11-09-adding-bootstrap-and-user-authentication-to-fatfree.md

 We are still laying down the basics, but now we will add functional components, i.e. the base features that most web applications need to implement.

-This lesson describes how to add Bootstrap to your Fat-Free based PHP web application.
-Plus it describes basic user authentication based on PHP.
+**This lesson describes how to add Bootstrap to your Fat-Free based PHP web application.
+Plus it describes basic user authentication based on PHP.**

 If you are not working with Fat-Free, but you are interested in the basics of the above features, feel free to join, I believe you can benefit from this video, too.

 Please make sure to follow the video, that is the only way to follow step by step.
 The description in the post contains some explanation and reference links, but it's definitely not a step-by-step description.

-Bootstrap
+##Bootstrap

-Bootstrap is a front-end framework for web applications.
+[Bootstrap](http://getbootstrap.com) is a front-end framework for web applications.
 It contains components that you can use on your website layout, like buttons, forms, icons and such.

 Most front-end frameworks feature a grid system, which is absolutely essential when laying out columns and rows on your web pages.

 Bootstrap has a pretty good grid system and an easy to use and easy to understand documentation and notation.
 Bootstrap is based on css and javascript.

-I checked out other alternatives, too, like Foundation, HTML5 Boilerplate and Pure.
+I checked out other alternatives, too, like [Foundation](http://foundation.zurb.com/), [HTML5 Boilerplate](http://html5boilerplate.com/) and [Pure](http://purecss.io/).

 I decided to stay with Bootstrap, because it's the most widely used framework for some good reasons.
 The documentation is simple and very rich.
 The learning curve is manageable and bootstrap is available through several methods including CDN.

 Other frameworks have similar features, but Bootstrap has all of these in one place with easy access.

 Adding Bootstrap to your site is easy as 1-2-3.
 Bootstrap has a css and a js file to be added to your site.
-If you don't need the features supported by javascript, you may even skip javascript and add it later.
+If you don't need the features supported by Javascript, you may even skip Javascript and add it later.

-In order to add the css, just copy the below line into the &lt;head&gt; section of your html file.
+In order to add the css, just copy the below line into the `&lt;head&gt;` section of your html file.

+{% highlight html %}
 <link href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.5/css/bootstrap.min.css" rel="stylesheet">
+{% endhighlight %}

-In order to add Bootstrap javascript copy and paste the below code right before your closing &lt;/body&gt; tag.
+In order to add Bootstrap javascript copy and paste the below code right before your closing `&lt;/body&gt;` tag.

+{% highlight html %}
 <script src="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.5/js/bootstrap.min.js" integrity="sha512-K1qjQ+NcF2TYO/eI3M6v8EiNYZfA95pQumfvcVrTHtwQVDG+aHRqLi/ETn2uB+1JqwYqVG3LIvdm9lj6imS/pQ==" crossorigin="anonymous"></script>
+{% endhighlight %}

 The above code uses Bootstrap css and js stored in the cloud on MaxCDN.
-If you need other installation methods, check out the Getting Started page on the Bootstrap site.
+If you need other installation methods, check out the [Getting Started page on the Bootstrap site.](http://getbootstrap.com/getting-started/)

-Authentication
+##Authentication

 One reason why we added Bootstrap in this lesson, is to lay out the sign-in page of our sample website.